-Shoob & Co. has a sterling reputation, and its client list includes many of Israel’s leading corporate and private real estate developers and management companies.
-The Firm has fourteen lawyers, four legal interns and a department specializing in real estate parcellations (the consolidations and subdivisions of real estate plots) and condominiums.
+The Firm has 18 lawyers, four interns, and a department specializing in registering land parcellations (consolidation and division procedures) and condominiums.
 The Firm is unique in the depth of its expertise in real estate law in its many different specialties.

 The Firm’s Clients

-Shoob & Co.’s client list includes public and private real estate, construction companies, other companies, institutional bodies, banks, financial institutions, clients from the ultra-orthodox sector, as well as private clients.
+Shoob & Co.’s client list includes public and private real estate companies, construction companies, other companies, institutional bodies, banks, financial institutions, clients from the ultra-orthodox sector, and private clients.

 Handling Complex Real Estate Issues

-• Large plots of real estate with multiple owners, located in West Rishon Le’Zion, Bat Yam, the Yarkon suburbs, Pi Glilot, Tel Aviv’s Summayl Complex, Herzliya’s Azure Beach, Netanya, Ha’gush Ha’Gadol, Ha’Aleph Compound, H/500, and more.
+• Large real estate plots with multiple owners, in the western portion of Rishon Le’Zion, Bat Yam, the Yarkon suburbs, Pi Glilot, Tel Aviv’s Summayl Complex, Herzliya’s Azure Beach, Netanya, Ha’gush Ha’Gadol, Ha’Aleph Compound, H/500, and more.

-• Managing compensation claims for claimants against planning and construction authorities due to damages from the approval of Urban Building Plan (Article 197) or expropriation.
+• Managing compensation claims for claimants vis-à-vis planning and construction authorities because of damages from the approval of an Urban Building Plan (Article 197) or expropriation compensation.

 Representation Before All Judicial Instances

-Shoob & Co. represents clients before all relevant judicial instances in the real estate world, including local committees, appeals committees on the issue of planning and construction, regional committees for planning and construction, the National Council for Planning and Construction, as well as other planning bodies.
+Shoob & Co. represents clients before all relevant judicial instances, including local committees, appeals committees on the issue of planning and building, and all other planning bodies.
 The Firm also represents clients in civil and administrative courts, including the Supreme Court.

 Shoob & Co. has obtained many landmark rulings in the real estate sector, including:

-• Hamami vs. the Rishon Le’Zion Local Committee – where the Supreme Court ruled for the first time that, as part of a compensation claim relating to a change in an approved urban development plan that harms a landowner – a relative portion of 40% cannot be deducted from the amount due for compensation as was customary up to the point of the ruling.
+• Hamami vs. the Rishon Le’Zion Local Committee – the Supreme Court ruled for the first time that, as part of a compensation claim relating to an approved urban development plan that harms a landowner – 40% of the compensation cannot be deducted, as was customary up to ruling date.
 This ruling caused an upheaval in the field of urban development compensation claims.
-The ruling was reaffirmed within the framework of an additional hearing before five justices in the Supreme Court.
+The ruling was reaffirmed within the framework of an additional hearing before five justices at the Supreme Court.

-• Israel Fruit Distribution Co. vs. Kfar Saba Local Council – a compensation case where the court defined for the first time what constitutes “reasonable” compensation of property owners.
+• Israel Fruit Distribution Co. vs. the Kfar Saba Local Council – a compensation case where the Court defined for the first time what makes up “reasonable” compensation of landowners.

-• Har vs. Netanya Local Council – handed down by the Supreme Court – in which compensation was granted in connection with land expropriation, the development of which was held up for years by various development plans, and the compensation was fixed for the first time by considering the various plans as one plan for calculating the damages.
+• Har vs. the Netanya Local Council – handed down by the Supreme Court – compensation was granted in connection with land expropriation, the development of which was held up for years by various development plans, and the compensation was settled for the first time by considering the various plans as one plan for calculating the damages.

-• Moshe Shoob vs. B’nei Brak Local Planning and Construction Committee – a decision handed down by the Regional Appeal Committee pursuant to which terms and conditions under Articles 77 and 78, published by the B’nei Brak Local Planning and Construction Committee, conditioning the issue of TAMA 38 building permits on the allocation of public areas on the ground floor of apartment buildings.
+• Moshe Shoob vs. the B’nei Brak Local Planning and Construction Committee – a decision handed down by the Regional Appeal Committee under which terms and conditions under Articles 77 and 78, published by the B’nei Brak Local Planning and Construction Committee, conditioning TAMA 38 building permits on the allocation of public areas on the ground floor of apartment buildings.

-• Yitzchak ben Artzi and 82 others vs. the State of Israel – a process by which the holding, on the part of the State, of land owned by the petitioners under orders issued under Regulation 125 of the Defense Regulation (Times of Emergency), 1945.
+• Yitzchak Ben Artzi and 82 others vs. the State of Israel – a process by which the holding, by the State, of land owned by the petitioners under Regulation 125 of the Defense Regulation (Emergency), 1945.

-• The Tel Aviv District Court (Planning and Construction) vs. Nof Yam Blue and White Ltd. – The District Court held that the exceptional use of a permit does not constitute an independent tax event in respect of which a betterment levy should be levied, but rather an exercise of rights only, such that if there any previous realization by way of sale, under which the betterment levy was paid, it will not be possible to charge any additional betterment levy.
+• The Tel Aviv District Court (Planning and Construction) vs. the Nof Yam Blue and White Ltd. – The Supreme Court held that the exceptional use of a permit does not constitute an independent tax event in respect of which a betterment levy should be levied, but an exercise of rights only, such that if there is any previous realization by sale, under which the betterment levy was paid, it will not be possible to charge any additional betterment levy.

 CofaceBdi Combined risk index summary for October 2017 Deterioration in the Combined risk index of Israel’s economy * About 13.25% of the companies were rated in high and dangerous risk levels * Heading the weak and dangerous branches: Coffee shops and Transport services * Heading the strongest and secure branches: Pharmaceutical and cosmetics industry and […]